tagion/tagion/bdd/tagion/testbench/services/Communication_service.md

 `submit`

-*Then* the parameter for the send to the transaction service.
+*Then* the parameter for the send to the Collector service.
 The parameter for the 'submit' method contains the contract.

 `service`